OrkoHunter/python-easter-eggs/README.md

 ```

 The code for the Zen violates itself.
 It's not beautiful but ugly, not explicit but implicit.
-This would probably be the *only* module to go against the spirit of what it says itself.
+This would probably be the *only* module to go against the spirit of what it says.
-.

 ### 9. C/C++ anyone?
 From the Zen again,